-But you know what the opposite of that is don’t you?
-When you have a leader expressing the masculine traits, and a subordinate who is also a leader and wants to express his or her masculine traits.
+But you know what the opposite of that is, don’t you?
+When you have a leader expressing the masculine traits and a subordinate who is also a leader and wants to express his or her masculine traits.
 There’s usually a disharmony that takes place.
-One leader is actually in charge, and the other thinks that leader would be better off unemployed.
+One leader is actually in charge, and the other thinks that the leader would be better off unemployed.

 I have to admit this right here and now, that’s me.
 For the last few years, before I became self-employed, the people I worked for should not have been in the positions they were in.
 I remember a supervisor I had that simply would not address problems.
 He just hoped and prayed they went away.
 When I came to him with an issue, he would find every possible method of not dealing with it.

 It drove me crazy watching this unfold.
 I would think to myself, “Why doesn’t he just tell that employee to get back to work?”